jh83/NTRIP-Server_ESP32-BaseStation/readme.md

 ## Credits

-Sparkfun: For making excellent libraries for the ZED-F9P GPS module as well as information on how to get started with RTK GPS.
+Sparkfun: For making excellent libraries for the ZED-F9P GNSS module as well as information on how to get started with RTK GPS.